How Many Edges Cylinder Has

 • Strict Interpretation: Under a strict interpretation of the definition—where an edge is the intersection of two flat faces—a cylinder has zero edges.
 This is because a cylinder does not possess any flat faces that intersect to form line segments.
 The circular bases are curved surfaces, and the lateral surface is also curved, so no straight lines are formed by the intersection of faces.

 • Considering the Vertices: In some contexts, the top and bottom of the circular bases are considered as edges.
-However, these are not edges in the strict sense; they are merely the boundary lines of the circular faces.
+That said, these are not edges in the strict sense; they are merely the boundary lines of the circular faces.
 These are sometimes termed as the "limiting lines" of the curved surfaces and don’t fall under the formal definition of an edge in geometry.

 The Importance of Context and Definition